petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 how many times you exactly need.
 There is a lanugage construction designed specially for this, called loop.

-There are two types of loops in python.
+There are two types of loops in Python.

 (I will give some code samples here.
 Of course, explore them for a better comprehension.)